sdy329/sdy329/README.md

 ## About Me

 I am <a href="https://www.sdy329.com/" target="_blank">Spencer Yates</a>, a recent Software Engineering graduate from Northern Kentucky University.
-My last position was serving as a Service Desk Technician at <a href="https://www.gbs-inc.com/" target="_blank">Global Business Solutions</a>.
+I am currently a Front-End Software Engineer at <a href="https://www.53.com/" target="_blank">Fifth Third Bank</a>.

 I can often be found refereeing VEX Robotics tournaments or talking and moderating in the main VRC <a href="https://discord.gg/vrc" target="_blank">Discord</a>.